RTechAI/esp32p4-ui-studio/04_FEATURE_STATUS.md

 ### Behaviour

-- Runtime values are clamped to the configured Y range.
+- Runtime values are clamped.
 - Points are appended to the current series.
-- Clear removes the current series.
+- Clear removes the entire series.
 - Startup population does not invoke runtime APIs.

 ---